 I have decided that my goal is to no longer appeal for my rights; my goal is to simply to be unapologetically myself.
 After all, what good is fighting for rights if we are still hiding?

 Cori hopes that sharing her story can help others.
 A portion of your tax-deductible donation will go to go to Colage, an organization offering support and community for children of LGBTQ parents.
-CLICK HERE to learn how you can make a donation today!
+CLICK HERE to make a donation today!